dhushyanth-h-m/event-management/README.md

 2. Creates a Docker image
 3. Pushes the image to GitHub Container Registry
 4. Deploys to Kubernetes (when pushing to the main branch)

+The CI/CD pipeline requires the following secrets to be configured in your GitHub repository:
+- `AWS_ACCESS_KEY_ID`: AWS access key for EKS deployment
+- `AWS_SECRET_ACCESS_KEY`: AWS secret key for EKS deployment
+- `AWS_REGION`: AWS region where your EKS cluster is located

 ## Architecture Details